thekevinscott/thekevinscott/src/pages/2016/testing-chatbots/index.md

 title: "Testing Chatbots: How to Ensure a Bot Says the Right Thing at the Right Time"
 image: "cover.png"
 tags: ["chatbots", "unit tests", "integration tests"]
+description: "Integration and unit tests for bots, quickly and easily"
 ---

 I love tests.
 I used to abhor them, but I’ve been burned enough times by enough codebases to appreciate a robust testing suite, and its ability to ensure well functioning code and developer sanity.